danmartinov/print-numbers/README.md

 | 5237 | Five thousand two hundred and thirty seven |

-Follow up question responses
-- What is the range for these numbers?
---Any number that can be stored in a 32 bit signed int
+The input number should be a signed integer (32 bits)

 ### Solution description